 Pinch of salt

 Preheat the oven to 170 and line a tin around 8 x 26cm with baking parchment.
 Put the butter, sugar, syrup and salt into a large pan and melt gently.
 Add the oats, give it all a good stir and spread in the prepared tin.
-Bake for 10-25 minutes.
+Bake for about 15 minutes.
 Remove from the oven and leave for 5 minutes before marking into bars.
 Leave for a further 10-15 minutes before trying to separate – any sooner and they might fall apart.